anm/anm.github.com/blog/_posts/2011-03-19-HF-Bicycle-Mobile-Experiment-Part-1.md

 I tied a SLAB to the carrier and put the FT-817 in the bar bag and set off for a maiden voyage.
 The SWR remained constant despite shaking, moving of antenna and presumably different ground, although I did only go around the block.
-I could here several American stations and one in Africa but my CQs were not answered.
+I could hear several American stations and one in Africa but my CQs were not answered.
 Eventually though, some unexpected success!
 I replied to N8RA in Connecticut and received a (contest) 59.
 He had no trouble copying my callsign first time so it